greenplum-db/gpdb-archive/gpdb-doc/markdown/utility_guide/ref/reindexdb.html.md

 -i index
 --index=index
 :   Recreate index only.
-Multiple indexes can be recreated by writing multiple `-i` switches.
+You can recreate multiple indexes by specifying multiple `-i` switches.

 -q
 --quiet